Looking for a fun way to build number sense? This free number puzzle game gets children solving a number puzzle from a 100’s chart to win the game.

 Get this GAME with 8 different number charts HERE.

-Or check below to see how to get a sample.
+Or check below to get a sample.